avishek-sen-gupta/cobol-rekt/README.md

 #### 2. Reducible and Irreducible Loop Body Detection

 The technique of testing flowgraph reducibility in the [previous section](#2-reducibility-testing-using-dj-graphs) also extends to finding the all loop bodies, both reducible and irreducible.
 See ```LoopBodyDetectionTask```.

+This technique works by first building the Dominator-Join graph (DJ graph), then identifying reducible and irreducible loop bodies in reverse tree depth order, so that inner loops are detected first and folded into single abstract nodes.

+Irreducible loop bodies are found by identifying back edges which are also Cross-Join edges, and then using an SCC algorithm to find SCCs in the subgraph induced by all nodes at that level or deeper.

 ### Dominator Analysis